edannenberg/kubler/README.md

     $ cd gentoo-bb
     $ ./build.sh

-* If you don't have gpg available (you should!) you can use -s to skip verification of downloaded files
+* If you don't have gpg available you can use `-s` to skip verification of downloaded files
-* Check the folders in bb-dock/ for image specific documentation
+* Check the folders in `bb-dock/` for image specific documentation
-* bin/ contains a few scripts to start/stop container chains
+* `bin/` contains a few scripts to start/stop container chains

 ## How does it work?

-* build.sh iterates over bb-dock/
+* `build.sh` iterates over `bb-dock/`
 * generates build order
-* mounts each directory into a fresh bb-builder/bob container and executes build-root.sh inside bob
+* mounts each directory into a fresh `bb-builder/bob` container and executes `build-root.sh` inside bob
-* Buildconfig.sh from the mounted directory is sourced by build-root.sh
+* `Buildconfig.sh` from the mounted directory is sourced by `build-root.sh`
-* package.installed file is generated which is used by depending images as package.provided
+* `package.installed` file is generated which is used by depending images as `package.provided`
-* packages defined in Buildconfig.sh are installed at a custom root directory inside bob
+* packages defined in `Buildconfig.sh` are installed at a custom empty root directory inside bob
-* resulting rootfs.tar is placed in mounted directory
+* resulting `rootfs.tar` is placed in mounted directory
-* build.sh then starts a docker build that uses rootfs.tar to create the final image
+* `build.sh` then starts a docker build that uses `rootfs.tar` to create the final image

 ## Adding images

- * All images must be located in bb-dock/, folder name = image name
+ * All images must be located in `bb-dock/`, folder name = image name
- * Dockerfile.template and Buildconfig.sh are the only required files
+ * `Dockerfile.template` and `Buildconfig.sh` are the only required files
- * build.sh will pick up your image on the next run
+ * `build.sh` will pick up your image on the next run

-Some useful options for build.sh while working on an image:
+Some useful options for `build.sh` while working on an image:

 Start an interactive build container, same as used to create the rootfs.tar: